open-formulieren/open-forms/docs/installation/upgrade-300.rst

 Removal of objecttype URL conversion in the Objects API registration options
 ----------------------------------------------------------------------------

-Since the UX improvments in Open Forms 2.8.0 you can select the object type in a dropdown, and under the hood we save the unique identifier rather than the full API resource URL (which you used to have to copy-paste in a text field).
+Since the UX improvements in Open Forms 2.8.0 you can select the object type in a dropdown, and under the hood we save the unique identifier rather than the full API resource URL (which you used to have to copy-paste in a text field).
 The usage of hyperlinks for the object type is now also disallowed when importing a form.